Home > Investors > Corporate Governance > EQUALITY & DIVERSITY

 DIVERSITY

-Cranswick recognises the benefits of bringing together a wide variety of backgrounds and experiences and is pursuing the development of a diverse workforce that is representative of all sections of society.
+The Group recognises the benefits of a diverse Board and workforce and is committed to building a culture that reflects a broad range of backgrounds and perspectives.
 Our Group Diversity Policy requires that all appointments, including recruitments and internal promotions, are based on merit, qualification and abilities, and are not influenced or affected by race, colour, nationality, religion or belief, gender, marital status or civil partnership, family status, pregnancy or maternity, sexual orientation, gender reassignment, disability or age.
-The policy applies at all levels across the Group, including the Board and its Committees.
-Our recruitment practices are designed to eliminate bias and discrimination, which includes how and where we recruit colleagues and ensuring our recruitment materials and interview practices are inclusive.
+The policy applies at all levels across the Group.

 Details of Board and executive management diversity are set out at the end of this report in accordance with Listing Rule requirements.
 The Listing Rules also require that companies explain where they do not meet the following targets: